paraggoyal28/paraggoyal28/README.md

 - Improving existing knowledge of MongoDB, React, Java, Javascript with more than one project on each.
 ### Open Source
 - Making at least 4 relevant contributions to the open github repositories.
+### Technical Writing
+- Making  technical writing for at least 1 book and other learning content

 <!--